wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.9.3.2 : «use excerpt if no compment specified» option bad storage bug fix
 * v 0.9.9.3.3 : fix a bug that avoided the use of excerpt as slide comment and a bug introduced in 0.9.9.3.1 that disabled buttons use
 * v 0.9.9.3.4 : fix a bug that not allowed to specify 1 or multiple categories by using shortcode ; silent the warning when the internet cannot be reached to get the plugin ID and add a message instead (+translation to french of this message)
+* v 0.9.9.3.5 : fix the «always loading» bug, suppress PHP notices messages, don't use deprecated functions any more, admin page bugs, uses px per default for image and button sizes, use now WP integrated jQuery-UI files + add support of post thumbnails

 == Screenshots ==